MarkoM-dot/.dotfiles/README.md

 rm -rf ~/.cache/nvim

 # find the executable and remove it
+type nvim
 rm /usr/local/bin/nvim
 ```

-Now update the neovim task and update the version number.
+Now update the version number in the neovim ansible task.